watsbeat/brisband/README.md

 4. Describe the network infrastructure the App may be based on.
     - Our app is deployed on Heroku, which is a cloud based Platfrom as a Service (PaaS) provider.
 Heroku handles the application servers, databases, web servers and firewalls to monitor traffic and unusual events.
 Once a user has been routed to Heroku by their ISP, Heroku handles the smooth operation of our web app such as load balancing, databse queries etc.

-    ???
-    (hardware, networks, data centers, facilities and related equipment used to develop, test, operate, monitor, manage and/or support information technology services.)
-    ???

 5. Identify and describe the software to be used in your App.
     - Ruby on rails and default gems.
 It provides the necessary structure and plugins to enable our features to be implemented.

-    ???
-    The programming software we used include; Ruby on Rails, Bootstrap, HTML,CSS and SASS for the code and design bases.
-The application is built primarily on Rails, although we also included HTML for testing and code, we also incorporated the use of bootstrap, CSS and SASS to create tables and design.

-    Our third party software we are using are Postgres, stripe, Cloudinary, Ubuntu and Heroku.
+    - Our third party software we are using are Postgres, Stripe, Cloudinary, Materialize and Heroku.
-    Heroku was our deployment site alongside Cloudinary for storing and bring back the code to display the output you see on the screen.
+    Heroku was our deployment site alongside Cloudinary for storing images.
-    Ubuntu was used in our coding environment.
-    And lastly the stipe component is for the payment systems for user to user payments ???
+    And lastly the Stripe component is for the payment systems for user to user payments Postgres was used for our database
+    Materialize was used for styling

 6. Identify the database to be used in your App and provide a justification for your choice.
     - We are using Postgres as we have deployed our app on Heroku.
 Heroku does not support the native sqlite3 which comes by default on Ruby on Rails.
 We also used Postgres as we have more experience with being able to view and query the tables created by our schema.
 Lastly it is a requirement of this assignment.